ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 ```text
 h1:KRFsSi68ZOarsQAJZ1mfSiMSkIOZlMq4RzyF//Pwf8A=
 20220318104614_team_A.sql h1:EGknG5Y6GQYrc4W8e/r3S61Aqx2p+NmQyVz/2m8ZNwA=
 ```

-The `atlas.sum` file contains a sum of the whole directory as it's first entry, and a checksum for each of the migration files (implemented by a reverse, one branch merkle hash tree).
+The `atlas.sum` file contains a sum of the whole directory as its first entry, and a checksum for each of the migration files (implemented by a reverse, one branch merkle hash tree).
 Let's see how we can use this file to detect the cases above in version control and CI.
 Our goal is to raise awareness, that both teams added migrations and that they most likely have to be checked before proceeding the merge.